raahoolkumeriya/atm_cash_withdraw/README.md

 # atm_cash_withdraw

-What if INDIAN ATM cash withdraw system server you with Black Screen ?
+What if INDIAN ATM cash withdraw system serve you with Black Screen ?

-with above the idea teh code is written in UNIX script.
+with above the idea the code is written in UNIX script.

 Pre-requisites:
   - Create two table with below configurationin database by running @database_Setting.sql